CePeU/MarkdownToFoundry/README.md

 ***

 ## Foundry Export Settings

+### Header and footers for clipboard export
+- **Description**: Add custom text or HTML to the header and footer of the exported HTML.
+- **Actions**:
+- Add or edit header and footer content.

+You can add any text you like as header and footer to the output html text.
+Make sure it makes sense!
+(For Foundry you thus can wrap the whole export in a div with a special class and bind your css to that)

 ### Foundry Export
 - **Description**: Export the HTML to Foundry VTT via a REST call.